Are there different sub-species?

 - Sumatra elephant (Elephas maximus sumatranus) from the island Sumatra

 - Borneo elephant (Elephas maximus borneensis) from the island Borneo

 Are Asian elephants in danger?

-The Asian elephant belonged to the very much threatened animal species.
-The population explosion in Asia and the associated clearing the forest and the subsequent use of the soil for farming, fatally affects the existence.
+Asian elephants are among the most endangered species.
+The population explosion in Asia and the associated deforestation of the forest and the subsequent agricultural use of the soil, has a fatal effect on the population of elephants.

 Today’s population amounts to altogether approximately 50000 animals , of which about 15000 lives as work and tourist elephants.
 Often these animals are no longer used for breeding.

 Asian elephants have been far less affected by the poaching crisis than their African relatives.
 That’s probably because only the bulls wear tusks.
 Asian ivory also brings in the market a little less.
 But that does not protect the elephants from the greed of the poachers.

 Borneo elephants, also called dwarf-elephant, live in the north of Borneo, east of the Malaysian state of Sabah and high in the north of Kalimantan.
 It is estimated that there are only about 1200 animals.